Authentication Web

 1. In Authentication Web go to Customization > Texts

-2. Click on the language you want to set as the fallback language, and click Set as fallback language.
+2. Click on the tab of the language you want to set as the fallback language, and click Set as fallback language.
+The fallback language will be marked in bold.

 NOTE